Edgemoor

 AOBN:

-Maneval (President of AOBN) is also on the board of the Whatcom Co.
-Law and
+also on the board of the Whatcom Co.
+Law and Justice Council.
+He comes this evening to talk about a

-to talk about a Neighborhood Crime Summit planned on February 2nd at Bloedel Donovan
+Neighborhood Crime Summit planned on February 2nd at Bloedel Donovan Park field

-Park field house.
-He mentioned that
+house.
+He mentioned that shootings

-for an opportunity to discuss firsthand what is going on in the community.
+opportunity to discuss firsthand what is going on in the community.
 There will be no new jail in the near future.

 The money that was supposed to be designated for that proposed project was